Claude Frollo (Disney character): The Hunchback of Notre Dame

 In the fireplace chamber of the Palace of Justice, Frollo, through song, begs the Virgin Mary to save him from her "spell"; he then resolves that she will be his, or she will die, asking God to have mercy on both of them.
 When Frollo learns that Esmeralda has escaped Notre Dame, he instigates a citywide manhunt for her, capturing and bribing Romani and burning countless houses in his way.
 Phoebus is appalled by Frollo's actions and openly defies him, and Frollo orders him executed as punishment for his insubordination.
 While fleeing, Phoebus is struck by an arrow and falls into the River Seine, but Esmeralda rescues him and takes him to Notre Dame for refuge.

-Realizing that Quasimodo helped Esmeralda escape, Frollo returns to Notre Dame, telling Quasimodo that the city burns because of him.
-Frollo lies and says that he knows where the Court of Miracles is and will attack it at dawn.
+Realizing that Quasimodo helped Esmeralda escape, Frollo returns to Notre Dame, and misleads Quasimodo, stating that he knows where the Court of Miracles is and will attack it at dawn.
 Previously, Esmeralda gave Quasimodo a pendant to help him and Phoebus find the Court of Miracles, and they warn the Roma about the attack.
-Frollo follows them and his men capture all present, cruelly thanking Quasimodo for helping him, declaring that he knew that he could be "useful" one day.
+Frollo follows them and his men capture all present, thanking Quasimodo for being "useful".
 The next day, Frollo prepares to have Esmeralda burned at the stake in front of Notre Dame, but offers to spare her life if she submits to his desires.
 A disgusted Esmeralda rejects his advances, and Frollo prepares to execute her.
-A chained Quasimodo, tired of Frollo's cruelty, frees himself and rescues Esmeralda, bringing her to the cathedral.
+A chained Quasimodo frees himself and rescues Esmeralda, bringing her to the cathedral.

 An enraged Frollo orders his soldiers to seize the cathedral, ignoring his promise and the Archdeacon's pleas for him to stop.
 Phoebus releases the captured Roma, rallying the citizens of Paris against Frollo and his men, and Quasimodo pours molten lead around the cathedral to protect it.
-Frollo pursues Quasimodo and Esmeralda to the cathedral balcony to kill them, and indirectly reveals to a shocked Quasimodo that he killed his mother.
+Frollo pursues Quasimodo and Esmeralda to the cathedral balcony to kill them, and reveals to a shocked Quasimodo that he killed his mother.
 Quasimodo nevertheless saves him from falling into the molten lead, but an unmoved Frollo climbs onto a gargoyle and raises his sword to strike at Esmeralda and Quasimodo, but the gargoyle crumbles underneath him, causing him to lose his balance.
-At this moment, a terrified Frollo sees the gargoyle's demonic face come to life and snarl at him.
-The gargoyle then breaks off entirely, sending the screaming Frollo falling to his death into the molten lead (symbolizing his soul has been damned to Hell).
+At this moment, Frollo sees the gargoyle's demonic face come to life and snarl at him.
+The gargoyle then breaks off entirely, sending the terrified Frollo falling to his death into the molten lead (symbolizing his soul has been damned to Hell).